-12 Things You Should Never, Ever Pour Down the Drain
+12 Things You Should Never Pour Down the Drain

-You might think that a crushed up eggshell will go down the drain smoothly, but it actually is causing blockage.
-The sharp, hard edges of the shell will collect other things coming down your drain and eventually cause a clog.
+You might think that a crushed-up eggshell should slide down the drain smoothly, but it’s actually increasing the risk of a serious blockage.
+The sharp, hard edges of the shell can collect other things coming down your drain, and eventually cause a clog.

-When you pour grease down the drain it sticks to the inside of your pipes and the pipes in the street.
-This can cause the entire pipe to become clogged over time.
-Other oil-based products are also dangerous to pour down your drain, such as cooking oil, salad dressings, butter, mayonnaise and fat.
-If needed, make sure to let the grease cool first, then dispose of it in the trash instead.
+When you pour grease down the drain, it sticks to the inside of your pipes—as well as the pipes in the street.
+This can cause the entire system to become clogged over time.
+Instead, make sure to let the grease cool first, then dispose of it in the garbage.

 If you flush your unused or expired medication or crush it up and pour it down the drain, those chemicals will be leaked back into your drinking water and the environment.
 Always make sure to dispose of unwanted medication at your local pharmacy, which will have access to medical waste disposal units.

-Many times people wash their fruit and forget to take the sticker off; it falls in the sink and you eventually just let it go down the drain.
-Peel them off before you wash your fruit and dispose of it properly.
-Those little stickers don’t dissolve in water and can clog your pipes and block screens and filters or pumps at the water treatment plant.
+How many times have you washed fruit, watched the produce sticker fall into the sink, and then spiral down into the drain?
+Your best bet is to peel off these produce stickers before you wash your fruit and dispose of them properly.
+Those little stickers don’t dissolve in water and can clog your pipes, and block screens, filters and pumps at the water treatment plant.

-Coffee grounds build up in your pipes and cause blockage.
-Plumbers say they are the most common cause of drain problems.
-You should always dispose of coffee grounds in your trashcan or use them for composting (don’t forget the coffee grounds at the bottom of your mug).
+Used coffee grounds can build up in your pipes and cause blockages.
+In fact, plumbers say they’re the single most common cause of drain problems.
+You should always dispose of coffee grounds in the garbage, or better yet, use them for composting.

-You can also use your leftover coffee grounds around the house!
+You can also use your coffee grounds all around the house.

 Condoms are made of latex, which doesn’t disintegrate in water, so never, ever flush them.
-Throw them in the trash or dispose of them at a waste treatment center.
-If you flush them, they may end up in the ocean and marine life often mistakes them for food and chokes.
+Throw them in the trash instead.

 Even though most cleaning products are liquid, they should never be poured down the drain because they contain harmful chemicals.
 Many contain phosphates, antibacterial agents, and other compounds that aren’t removed at the water treatment plant and can be hazardous to the ecosystem.